g-gualeni/QtNoid2/DEVELOPMENT.md

 - [x] Parameter::nameEdited to track oldName and NewName
 - [x] Change argument position for the constructor because they are confusing
 - [x] Add the QDebug << operator to simplify debug
+- [ ] Add a slot onChanging value so it is simpler to connect to GUI
+- [ ] Add rangeIsValid and his test

+- [ ] Add a modified flag and a reset modification event to activate the bold for each paramter changed and disable the bold when a preset is applied

 - [ ] Update documentation
 - [ ] Test performance using bindings and using signal/slots